Technologie

 BlocHome seeks to democratise housing investment

-The Clapton Residence in Luxembourg, Blochome's pilot project.
-Photo: Blochome.
+The Clapton Residence in Luxembourg, BlocHome's pilot project.
+Photo: BlocHome.

 On a residential street in Cessange, a residential district in southwest Luxembourg City, a four-storey apartment building is under renovation.
 But this isn’t just like any other such building.
 This is the Clapton Residence (photo), BlocHome’s pilot project for a new approach to home ownership where investors can buy small fragments of the building – the minimum investment is 1,000 euros – through the tokenisation allowed by blockchain technology.